 Renting Your Home As a Film Location

-Your home does not need to be able to grace the pages of Architectural Digest to be right for a Hollywood film, television show, or commercial production.
+- Your home does not need to be a candidate for Architectural Digest to be right for a Hollywood film, television, or commercial production.

 Think of your house as an actor.
 Two things all successful actors must have are perseverance and the willingness to work hard.”
 Not to mention the ability to handle rejection — you may get a lot of “sorry, maybe next times” before your house gets its big break.

 How much can your house earn?
-Everyone has a break-even point — the point at which the inconvenience and wear and tear on your house become worthwhile.
-On a big-budget Hollywood film, your house can earn anywhere from $2,000 to $20,000 a day.
-In today’s marketplace there are wide ranging budgets and all types of productions, including studio pictures, independent movies, network tv shows, cable tv shows, music videos, commercials, industrials, etc.
+On a big-budget Hollywood film, your house can earn anywhere from $2,000 to $20,000 a day and in today’s marketplace there are wide ranging budgets and all types of productions, including studio pictures, independent movies, network tv shows, cable tv shows, music videos, commercials, industrials, etc. Everyone has a break-even point — the point at which the inconvenience and wear and tear on your house become worthwhile.

 If so, getting your house in the movies may not be for you.
 You can have the most respectful crew in the history of Hollywood and there will still be occasional nicks and scuffs.
 (If there is damage a location manager will work with an owner to correct the problem.
 You can also complain to the film permitting authority if necessary.)

 - Hollywood needs houses like real people live in.

 - If your house looks like Anywhere U.S.A., that is a plus.

 - In the Los Angeles area, film permits are required when filming outside the studio.